StevenMHernandez/ESP32-CSI-Tool/README.md

 cd ./active_sta # For Active Station
 # OR
 cs ./active_ap # For Active Access Point
+# OR
+cs ./passive # For Passive CSI collection
 ```

 We can now begin configuring and flashing your ESP32.